The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 - Gibbet

 ### Rotational tips for this Phase:
-- The Re-Opener after bursting on Phase 2 is nothing special.
+- The Re-Opener after bursting on Phase Two is nothing special.
 Just hold Gluttony on cooldown.
 - If your group is not placing the **Second in Line** towers in max melee range, use Harvest moon for that instead.
 Otherwise use it if you are baiting the **Geirskogul** from the **Second in Line** tower.
 - If you're consistently entering your double Shroud Window after using Slice, you can use Harvest Moon somewhere before to enter your burst combo neutral and go for a normal double Shroud window.
 - Try to end this Phase with zero Soul Slice charges